BoringCode/RedditNotifier/README.md

 #RedditNotifer (v1.0)

 A simple addon for Firefox that alerts you to new unread messages on [reddit](http://reddit.com/).
-[Join us on reddit!](http://reddit.com/r/redditnotifier)

 This addon is written with the Firefox [Addon SDK](https://wiki.mozilla.org/Labs/Jetpack).